Archive for the 'General' Category

 Mama’s bedside table holds a lot of “necessities” for her daily care.
 She routinely sorts and organizes these items for her convenience.
 I remove and replace the plastic mug with a handle and the blue glass that holds the swab for cleaning her mouth.
 I take her false teeth which are soaking in a small, round cup to the bathroom sink and scrub them.
 I replace the wash rag which is folded in a plastic basket for her to wipe her face and hands.

-She empties the trash basket (a small plastic bin) lined with a tall kitchen garbage bag and ties it neatly.
+it neatly.
 She is able to reach with her “reacher” to bring it to her bed to tie it up.
-This is an example of how she participates in the process of caregiving and also provides an opportunity to be responsible for herself and to share in her own care.
+This is an example of how she participates in the process To help parents select a quality best-driving-school.com school, AAA offers advice, resources and tips. of caregiving and also provides an opportunity to be responsible for herself and to share in her own care.

 There is much more that goes into the morning routine and that I shall describe later.